 When Albert Cashier died, he was buried in the uniform he had kept intact all those years and his tombstone was inscribed ‘Albert D. J. Cashier, Co.
 G, 95 Ill.
 Inf.’.
 It took nine years for Cashier’s executor, W. J. Singleton, to track Cashier’s identity back to his birth name of Jennie Hodgers.
 In the 1970’s, a second tombstone, inscribed with both of his names, was placed beside the first.

 12-25-1908 – 11-21-1999 Quentin Crisp – Born in Sutton, South London, England.
 He was an English writer and actor.
-His one-man stage show was a long-running hit in Britain and America.
-Crisp was always out being gay.
+His one-man stage show, An Evening With Quentin Crisp, was a long-running hit in Britain and America.
+Crisp was always out and at a time when it was not accepted and considered a crime.
 As a young man, he enjoyed wearing make-up and painting his nails.
 His 1968 autobiography, The Naked Civil Servant, was adapted into a 1975 film of the same name and was broadcasted on British and US television.
 It made him and actor John Hurt into stars.
 I recommend seeing the film, John Hurt was superb.
 In 1995 he was among the many people interviewed for The Celluloid Closet.
-Crisp was openly gay at a time when it was not accepted and was considered a crime.
 He died of a heart attack in November 1999.

 12-25-1911 – 05-31-2010 Louise Bourgeois – She was a French-American artist and a straight ally of the LGBT community.
 Best known for her large-scale sculpture and installation art (three dimensional), Bourgeois was also a prolific painter and printmaker.
 Themes of her work included the family, sexuality, the body, as well as death, and the subconscious.
 She was not affiliated with an art movement but her work fits in with Surrealism and Feminist art.
 She was married to Robert Goldwater, an American art historian, and had two children.
 The couple also adopted a child from France.
 In 2010, Bourgeois used her art to speak up for LGBT equality.
 She created the piece “I Do,” depicting two flowers growing from one stem, to benefit the nonprofit organization Freedom to Marry.
 Bourgeois said, “Everyone should have the right to marry.
 To make a commitment to love someone forever is a beautiful thing.”
 In 1993 she had created artwork for the AIDS activist group ACT UP.